GETTING TO ARGENTINA

 PAPERWORK – VISA – PASSPORT

 Coordinating your trip will require you to obtain and complete several necessary travel documents, including a Passport, visas (If needed), and vaccinations or inoculation certificates.
 If you already have a passport, make sure it is valid for at least 6 months after the end of your program.
-You don´t need to apply for VISA if you stay in Argentina less than 90 days, the Government of Argentina gave the status Idiomatic Tourism.
+You don´t need to apply for VISA if you stay in Argentina less than 90 days.

 Citizens of these countries do not need an advance visa to visit Argentina: